Do Go On - 373 - The Star Wars Holiday Special

 I was lost in his words before.

-I didn't realise his last name was Rips.
+I didn't realize his last name was Rips.

 Yeah, Lenny Rips.